floweredscarf/su25/projects/gitlet/capers-example.md

 layout: page
 title: "Capers Design Document Example" # Title of page.
 categories: proj
-released: true # you have to also change this to true to release.
+released: false # you have to also change this to true to release.
 searchable: true
 ---